loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ## Conclusion

-There are many pitfalls writing components in react, it is really important to 100% understand the functionality of the framework to avoid mistakes, but also making mistakes is important when learning a framework or a programming language and probably no one is 100% free of those mistakes, but I think sharing your experience with those mistakes can also be really helpful and I hope could help you with this tips or mistakes I saw or even made to prevent you from doing them as well.
+There are many pitfalls when writing components in react.
+It is never 100% possible to understand the whole mechanism and to avoid every little or even big mistake.
+But making mistakes is also important when learning a framework or programming language and probably nobody is 100% free of these mistakes.

+I think sharing your experience with that can be very helpful for others or prevent them from making them.

-If you have questions or think wait I don't think this is a mistake feel free to write me, I would love to hear your opinion about it.
+If you have any questions or wait, I don't think this is a mistake, please write to me, I would love to hear your opinion.